Applications for the January 2024 Paramedic Program will be accepted until Oct. 6.

-SCCAD’s Training Academy offers a Paramedic Program beginning once a year in August.
-The class meets each Tuesday and approximately one Thursday per month from 8 a.m. to 5 p.m.
+SCCAD’s Training Academy offers a Paramedic Program beginning in August and January each year.
+The August class meets most Tuesdays and Thursdays from 8 a.m. to 5 p.m.
+The January class meets most Mondays and Wednesday from 8 a.m. to 5 p.m.

-The primary instructor for the Paramedic Program is the Andrew Bone, EMT-P, AAS and the Director of Education is Kim McKenna, PhD, Med, RN, EMT-P. Many other qualified instructors and adjuncts lend their expertise to this program.
+The primary instructor for the Paramedic Program is Mike Hall, BS, EMT-P and the Co-Instructor/Program Director is Dean Meenach, MSN, RN, EMT-P. Many other qualified instructors and adjuncts lend their expertise to this program.

 The SCCAD Paramedic Program is accredited by the Commission on Accreditation of Allied Health Education Programs (www.caahep.org) upon the recommendation of the Committee on Accreditation of Educational Programs for the Emergency Medical Services Professions (CoAEMSP).